-This report viewed assessment design as the development of an assessment argument, facilitated by the evidence-centered design (ECD) approach.
+This report viewed assessment design as the development of an assessment argument, facilitated by the ECD approach.
 We showed how the use of layers and attention to various knowledge representations make it feasible for assessment design to coordinate work across wide ranges of expertise and technologies.
-To illustrate how these principles might be used in real-world assessment development, we drew on experiences and structures emerging from the PADI project.
-A number of publications provide the interested reader with further ECD-related theoretical considerations as well as practical examples of ECD applications; these resources are identified in the annotated bibliography presented in the Appendix.
+To illustrate how these principles might be used in real-world assessment development, we drew on experiences and structures emerging from the PADI project (see Appendix for publications about further ECD-related theoretical considerations, as well as practical examples of ECD applications).

-Today's test developers have at their disposal tools such as the Toulmin structures and Design Patterns to guide their thinking about assessment design.
+Current test developers have at their disposal tools such as the Toulmin structures and design patterns to guide their thinking about assessment design.
 As we sought to underscore, an essential yet often implicit and invisible property of good assessment design is a coherent evidence-based argument.
 Simon (1969, p.
 5) refers to "imperatives" in the design of "artificial things."
 Imperatives in assessment design translate into the constraints and purposes of the process.
-The physical nuts and bolts addressed in the conceptual assessment framework (CAF)-such as time limits, administration settings, and budget-are wont to dominate considerations of constraints in the assessment design process.
-By engaging in the creation of design patterns, developers are supported to attend to the constraint of making a coherent assessment argument before investing resources at the CAF layer.
-Currently, tools at the CAF layer are still under development, with some early implementations ongoing at ETS and in PADI.
-It is our hope that in the near future off-the-shelf (or off-the-web) supports for implementing the particulars of the processes described herein will be available.
+The physical nuts and bolts addressed in the conceptual assessment framework (CAF)-such as time limits, administration settings, and budget-may dominate considerations of constraints in the assessment design process.
+By engaging in the creation of design patterns, however, developers are supported to attend to the constraint of making a coherent assessment argument before investing resources at the CAF layer.
+Currently, tools at the CAF layer are still under development, with some early implementations ongoing at the Educational Testing Service and in PADI.
+It is our hope that in the near future off-the-shelf (or off-the-Web) supports for implementing the particulars of the processes described herein will be available.
 Even without software supports, however, a designer of a test at any level, in any content domain, and for any purpose, may benefit from examining test and task development from the perspective discussed here.
 The terminology and the knowledge representations provided in this presentation provide a useful framework for new designers and a useful supplement to experienced ones.

 Initial applications of the ideas encompassed in the ECD framework may be labor intensive and time consuming.
-Nevertheless, the import of the ideas for improving assessment will become clear from (a) the explication of the reasoning behind assessment design decisions and (b) the identification of re-usable elements and pieces of infrastructure-conceptual as well as technical-that can be adapted for new projects.
-The gains may be most apparent in the development of technology-based assessment tasks, such as web-based simulations.
-The same conceptual framework and design elements may prove equally valuable in making assessment arguments explicit for research projects, performance assessments, informal classroom evaluation, and tasks in large-scale, high-stakes assessments.
+Nevertheless, the import of the ideas for improving assessment will become clear from (a) the explication of the reasoning behind assessment design decisions and (b) the identification of re-usable elements and pieces of infrastructure conceptual as well as technical-that can be adapted for new projects.
+The gains may be most apparent in the development of technology-based assessment tasks, such as Webbased simulations.
+The same conceptual framework and design elements may prove equally valuable in making assessment arguments explicit for research projects, performance assessments, informal classroom evaluation, and tasks in large-scale, highstakes assessments.
 In this way the ECD framework can serve to speed the diffusion of improved assessment practices.